-The effect of this increasing steam volume causes the SRV's to open until they reach a point where they are fully open and can no longer reduce the pressure in the steam generator at a controlled rate.
+The effect of this increasing steam volume causes the SRV's to open until they reach a point where they are fully open and can no longer reduce the pressure in the steam generator.

 This happens at around 170°C. As a result, this is the termination point of cooldown using BPC.
-Further cooling of the HT system will take place using the shutdown cooling circuits.
+Further cooling of the PHT system will take place using the shutdown cooling circuits.